-For home building or trade work, all licences and certificates offer the option of a one-year or three-year renewal.
+For home building or trade work, all licences and certificates offer the option of a 1-year or 3-year renewal.
+Qualified supervisor certificates only have a 3-year renewal option.

 A renewal form showing your licence number, expiry date, renewal fee, licence class and other details is mailed to you several weeks before your licence or certificate is due to expire.
 If the expiry date is approaching and you haven’t received your renewal notice in the post, contact NSW Fair Trading on 13 32 20.
 It’s your responsibility to renew your licence on time.